 The City of Paducah is working with available grants to coordinate construction phases.
-Using available grant funding, the City plans to complete the Ohio River Boat Launch project at 6th and Burnett Streets, the expansion of Schultz park (just downstream of the existing Schultz Park), the gangway, the construction of a marina services building, and 400 feet of transient dock.
+Using available grant funding, the City plans to complete the Ohio River Boat Launch project at 6th and Burnett Streets, the expansion of Schultz park (just downstream of the existing Schultz Park), the gangway, and 400 feet of transient dock.
 A marina would be a future project, more than likely a public-private partnership.
 At this time, the City of Paducah has approximately $10 million in State and Federal grants.
 This includes the nearly $5.3 million presented by U.S. Senator Mitch McConnell in 2006.

 Note: FHWA stands for Federal Highway Administration.
 HUD stands for Housing and Urban Development.
 USFWS stands for U.S. Fish & Wildlife Service.
 BIG stands for Boating Infrastructure Grant.
 ISTEA stands for Intermodal Surface Transportation Efficiency Act.

 |FHWA ISTEA Grant